 - In a small bowl, combine raisins and rum.
 Cover and let stand overnight.
 Drain, reserving liquid.

 - Crumble almond paste into a large bowl.
 Knead in drained raisins and candied peel.
 If mixture is too stiff, add enough reserved rum as necessary to soften.
 Divide mixture in half; shape each into a 6-in. log.
-Wrap in plastic wrap.
+Wrap in plastic.
 Refrigerate 4 hours or overnight until firm.

 - Unwrap logs; brush all sides with melted chocolate.
 Place on waxed paper.
 Decorate with pecans and cherries.
 To serve, cut crosswise into slices.
 Yield: 2 yule logs (10 servings each).